-A very fun social deduction game is Secret Hitler.
+One of our favorite social deduction games is Secret Hitler.
 Nevertheless, it has a flaw that can make some games a lot less fun than others.

 As a liberal in Secret Hitler, not much information is revealed to you.
 The only certain information you get during the game is which policies are enacted, who were President and Chancellor, and what they say about the Legislative Session.
 Because there is a higher chances that a fascist policy will get enacted, rather than a liberal policy, as a liberal you can not take too much risk.
 The moment a player enacts a fascist policy, you don’t want to elect him again.
 A fascist in the government is such a risk, that a liberal wants to exclude all possible fascists from being elected.

 The best way to avoid this flaw, is to play with a maximum of seven players.
-Enough to make the game hard and enjoyable, but just few enough that you have to play with everyone and can’t ignore some players.
+This way it’s less likely that the liberals can simply ignore some of the players.